Teaching Documents, Lecture Notes and Tutorials /

 Museum of Paleontology, The University of California, Berkeley: Understanding Science: How Science Really Works.
 This is a free resource that accurately communicates what science is and how it really works.

-!
-Museum of Paleontology, University of California, Berkeley
+The Museum of Paleontology (UCMP), University of California, Berkeley

 (with support provided by the National